antoniodistasio/sympgsolver/README.md

 # SymPGSolver

-SPGSolver (Symbolic Parity Games Solver) is a tool that  implements a collection of procedures to generate and solve symbolic parity games, as well as compare the performance of different symbolic algorithms.
+SymPGSolver (Symbolic Parity Games Solver) is a tool that  implements a collection of procedures to generate and solve symbolic parity games, as well as compare the performance of different symbolic algorithms.
 SPGSolver is implemented in C++ language and uses the CUDD package by Fabio Somenzi as the underlying BDD and ADD libraries.